-Released in 2013, kali Linux is the only tool world-wide that houses a wide range of most tools a hacker would need.
+Released in 2013, kali Linux is the only tool worldwide that houses a wide range of most tools a hacker would need.
 But most of these tools require you to interact with them using a command line interface (CLI).
-They are not the Window’s graphical user interface-based applications.
-Plus nearly all the tools developed for hacker are developed for Linux, so you need to have this skill.
-Below are the resources.NDG Linux essentials , javatpoint.

-As you learn to be a hacker, 90% of your studies has to be practicals, but a newbie should not dare to hack a friend’s computer unless they know what they are doing, else your friend's computer might just freeze on your watch, yet you were simply trying to impress them.
-Worry not, a pseudo/false environment exists for you to try these without hurting anyone.
-Virtualbox, and/or VMWare player/workstation exist.
-You can download them, install your hacker OS(Linux) in them and then install your vulnerable OS like Metasploitable or some windows in the same, then warmly you can hack.
+As you learn to be a hacker, 90% of your studies have to be practicals, but a newbie should not dare to hack a friend’s computer unless they know what they are doing, else your friend's computer might just freeze on your watch, yet you were simply trying to impress them.

 The intermediate skills

-From here, you will start to feel your inner character of hacking begin to develop just like Lukas of the famous medical forensic series “forever. “
+From here, you will start to feel your inner hacking character begin to develop, just like Lukas of the famous medical forensic series “forever. “

 Scripting and programming skills

 If you need to develop your own hacking tools, you must know how to write the programs.